 - If the kinetic energy of an incident neutron is of the order or less than the chemical binding energy, the cross-section of the molecule is not equal to the sum of cross-sections of its individual nuclei.

-- Scattering of slow neutrons by molecules is greater than by free nuclei.
+- The scattering of slow neutrons by molecules is greater than by free nuclei.

-- Therefore one nucleus microscopic cross-sections do not describe the process correctly, while the macroscopic cross-section (Σs) has a precise meaning.
+- Therefore one nucleus microscopic cross-section does not describe the process correctly, while the macroscopic cross-section (Σs) has a precise meaning.

 Key Characteristics of Inelastic Scattering